 The Bullish Percent Index offers something for all sorts of traders.
 Bottom pickers can look for bullish reversals below 30%.
 Top pickers can look for bearish reversals above 70%.
 These are the more risky entries because tops and bottoms can extend over time.
 There may also be a test of the prior lows or prior highs.
 Trend followers can look for bullish reversals occurring above the 50% level.
 A bullish bias is already present when over 50% of stocks are on P&F Buy Signals.
 A new column of X's above 50% signals renewed strength when the bias is already bullish.
 A bearish bias exists when below the 50% threshold.
 A new column of O's signals renewed weakness when the bias is already bearish.
 Traders can use the Bullish Percent Indices to define a trading bias before looking for trades in individual stocks or ETFs.
 Buy Signals are preferred when the Bullish Percent Index favors the bulls.
 Sell Signals are preferred when the Bullish Percent Index favors the bears.
 It is important to use the Bullish Percent Index in conjunction with other indicators.

-StockCharts.com provides the Bullish Percent Indices for seven major indices, 10 sectors, and 2 industry groups.
+StockCharts.com calculates and publishes the Bullish Percent Indices for 7 major indices, 10 sectors, and 2 industry groups.
 These indicators are calculated at the end of the trading day, which is why ”(EOD)” appears in the name.
-These charts can be seen as a group on the Bullish Percent Indices page.
-The default page shows these as line charts.
+Predefined CandleGlance charts can be viewed for the Major BPI symbols or the Sector BPI Symbols, or users can create their own.
+The default CandleGlance page shows these as line charts.
 Users can change to P&F charts by going to the “duration” settings at the bottom and changing to “point & figure”.
 Alternatively, chartists can make individual charts from the symbol list below.
 Click on the image to be taken to this list in the symbol catalog.

 The Bullish Percent Indices can be viewed as close-only line charts or as P&F charts.
 As normal line chart, users can add indicators or change the chart “type” to anything that fits a “close only” plot, such Renko or Kagi Charts.
 When viewing in P&F mode, the “status” is shown at the top.
 This makes it easy to see if BPI is Bull Confirmed, Bear Correction, Bull Alert or one of the other signals.
 P&F charts are easy to create at StockCharts.com.
 “Choose P&F chart” from the “create a chart” option at the top of any page.
 Click “go” to see the chart.
 A SharpChart can be converted into a P&F chart by simply clicking the “Point & Figure Chart” link underneath a Sharpchart.
 Click the images below to see a live chart for the Nasdaq Bullish% Index ($BPCOMPQ).